 When used with nRF5340 DK, the sample might support the MCUboot bootloader with serial recovery of the networking core image.

-A phone or tablet running a compatible application.
-The Testing instructions refer to nRF Connect for Mobile, but similar applications (for example, nRF Toolbox) can be used as well.
+The sample also requires a smartphone or tablet running a compatible application.
+The Testing instructions refer to nRF Connect for Mobile, but you can also use other similar applications (for example, nRF Blinky or nRF Toolbox).

 You can also test the application with the Bluetooth: Central UART sample.
 See the documentation for that sample for detailed instructions.

 If you build this application for Thingy:53, it enables additional features.
 See Thingy:53 application guide for details.

 The sample also enables an additional USB CDC ACM port that is used instead of UART 0.
 Because of that, it uses a separate USB Vendor and Product ID.

 When connected, the sample forwards any data received on the RX pin of the UART 0 peripheral to the Bluetooth LE unit.
 On Nordic Semiconductor’s development kits, the UART 0 peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.

 Any data sent from the Bluetooth LE unit is sent out of the UART 0 peripheral’s TX pin.